Sardor0795/Sardor0795/README.md

 # Sardor Tursunboyev

 Frontend developer.
 I started learning web development in January 2021.
 When I started, I encountered two big stacks: Frontend and Backend and several programming languages.
 First I learned both, a little Front and a little Back.
 For Backend development I learned Python.
-For Frontent development I I learned JavaScript.
-Both of them good languages but I liked JS and Front works!
-So I'm learning JS and its framefork React deeper in these days.
+For Frontent development I learned JavaScript.
+Both of them are good languages but I liked JS much more and Front works!
+So I'm learning JS and its framefork React.js deeper in these days.

 [💼 Portfolio](https://) | [📧 Email](mailto:english.programmer.9595@gmail.com) | [💬 Telegram](https://t.me/Sardor0795)